cloudposse-archives/grafana-dashboards/README.md

 ## Introduction

-Starting from [Grafana 5.0](http://docs.grafana.org/administration/provisioning/#dashboards) there is provisioning system that uses config files to create\update dashboards.
+Starting with [Grafana 5.0](http://docs.grafana.org/administration/provisioning/#dashboards) there is a provisioning system that uses config files to create\update dashboards.

 [The problem](https://github.com/grafana/grafana/issues/10786) with the provisioner is that it does not support dashboards variables.

-This project is about workaround for the problem.
+This project is a workaround for the problem.
-It fetch dashboard files and process them replacing `${DS_PROMETHEUS}` with `Prometheus` value and save it.
+It fetches dashboard files and processes them replacing `${DS_PROMETHEUS}` with `Prometheus`, and then saves it.

-Processed dashboards files are commited into the repo, so you can provision them by putting the files into grafana provisioner dashboards directory. __Required existed prometheus datasource named `Prometheus`__
+Processed dashboards files are committed into the repo, so you can provision them by putting the files into grafana provisioner dashboards directory. __Requires existing Prometheus datasource named `Prometheus`__

-Current supported dashboards:
+Currently supported dashboards:
 * [kube-prometheus](https://github.com/coreos/prometheus-operator/master/helm/grafana/dashboards/)
 * [nginx-ingress](https://github.com/kubernetes/ingress-nginx/master/deploy/grafana/dashboards/)